 - Preheat your oven to 400 F.

-- Prep the veggies: To a large bowl, add the eggplant, 2 TBSP olive oil (4 TBSP if doubling), and salt and pepper to taste.
-Toss well, then pour the eggplant onto a baking sheet.
-Place on the lower rack of the oven.
+- Combine the eggplant, 2 TBSP olive oil (4 TBSP if doubling), and salt and pepper to taste.
+Toss well, then pour the eggplant onto a baking sheet and transfer to the lowest rack of your oven.
 To the same bowl, add the zucchini, yellow squash, bell pepper, tomatoes, yellow onion, garlic, salt, pepper, oregano, and 1 TBSP olive oil (2 if doubling).
-Toss well, then pour the veggies onto a second baking sheet.
-Spread them out well and place on the middle rack.
+Toss well, then spread the veggies out onto a second baking sheet and place on the middle rack.

 - Roast the eggplant for 30-35 minutes, tossing halfway.
 When it’s done, it should be soft, sweet and have no bitter taste.
 Roast the mixed veggies for 20-25 minutes.
 No tossing required!

 - While the veggies roast, cook the pasta.
-Make sure to add plenty of salt to the pasta water!
+Make sure to add plenty of salt to the cooking water!
 Drain and toss the pasta with marinara (or whatever sauce you choose).
+Set aside.

-- If you choose to make a protein with this meal, cook it at this point!
-I recommend chicken sausage, shrimp, ground meat, chickpeas, white beans or tempeh.
+- If you choose to make a protein with this meal, cook it while the pasta cooks.

 Leave a Reply